shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 * Ensures that hosts are well-prepared for their guests
 * Stores all hosting information in one place

-The Gracious Host makes it easy for hosts to give their guests a warm welcome.

 ## Resources and basic workflow

 There are three resources: